ml-archive/nodes-fe-readme/Documentation/style-guide.md

 ## Importing

-In order to have our code be much cleaner, more maintainable, and generally easier to write, we want to use absolute imports.
+In order to have our code be much cleaner, more maintainable, and generally easier to write, we want to use absolute imports when trying to import files that are not siblings or children.
 Whether it be for our _JavaScript_ / _TypeScript_, or _SASS_.
+Basically that means whenever we would write `../` to import a file, we use absolute imports instead.

 ### JS / TS